 - First count the number of full months that you delayed enrolling in a Medicare drug plan, after you were eligible to enroll.
-Or count the number of full months in which you did not have credible prescription drug coverage, if the break in coverage was 63 days or more.
+Or count the number of full months in which you did not have creditable prescription drug coverage, if the break in coverage was 63 days or more.
 The penalty is 1% for every month that you didn't have creditable coverage.
-For our example, if you go 14 months without coverage, the penalty will be 14%. - Then Medicare determines the amount of the average monthly premium for Medicare drug plans in the nation from the previous year.
-For 2011, this average premium amount was \$32.24.
-This amount may change for 2012. - To get your monthly penalty, you multiply the penalty percentage and the average monthly premium and then round it to the nearest 10 cents.
-In the example here it would be 14% times \$32.24, which equals \$4.51, which rounds to \$4.50.
+For example, if you go 14 months without coverage, the penalty will be 14%. - Then Medicare determines the amount of the average monthly premium for Medicare drug plans in the nation from the previous year.
+For 2014, this average premium amount is \$32.42. - To calculate your monthly penalty, you multiply the penalty percentage and the average monthly premium and then round it to the nearest 10 cents.
+In the example here it would be 14% times \$32.42, which equals \$4.5388.
+This rounds to \$4.50.
 This amount would be added to the monthly premium for someone with a late enrollment penalty.

-There are three important things to note about this monthly premium penalty:
+There are three important things to note about this monthly late enrollment penalty: